Documentation Index

 • Storage class

-Note that this config example discusses the use of Wasabi's us-east-1 storage region.
-To use other Wasabi storage regions, please use the appropriate Wasabi service URL as described in this article.
+Note that this config example uses Wasabi’s us-east-1 storage region.
+To use other Wasabi storage regions, use the appropriate Wasabi service URL as described in this article.

-Note : review following article to access Access & Secret keys via Wasabi console
+Note: Review the following article to access Access & Secret keys via the Wasabi console

 2. After you set up the cloud account, you configure a machine to be protected and create a recovery point, which is what Rapid Recovery calls snapshots.
-Once you have the snapshot created you can back it up to the cloud as a Rapid Recovery 'Archive' as shown in the sequence below.
+Once you have created the snapshot, you can back it up to the cloud as a Rapid Recovery Archive, as shown in the sequence below.

-Note that this example discusses the use of Wasabi's us-east-1 storage region.
-To use other Wasabi storage regions, please use the appropriate Wasabi service URL as described in this article
+Note that this example uses Wasabi’s us-east-1 storage region.
+To use other Wasabi storage regions, use the appropriate Wasabi service URL as described in this article